Christmas Closure

 Family mediation voucher scheme

 The family mediation voucher scheme is a time-limited scheme, designed to support parties who may be able to resolve their family law disputes outside of court.
 The government has set up the scheme in response to COVID-19 to support recovery in the family court and to encourage more people to consider mediation as a means of resolving their disputes, where appropriate.
 To support this, a financial contribution of up to £500 towards the costs of mediation will be provided, if eligible.
 Only mediators authorised by the Family Mediation Council (FMC) are taking part in the voucher scheme.
 At your MIAM, the mediator will discuss the voucher scheme with you to see if your case might be eligible.
 You will be offered a ‘voucher’ contribution, subject to suitability, case type, and availability of the vouchers.
-If you have to pay for mediation, ask your mediator what their charges are when you first contact them.
-You might want to call a few local mediators to compare charges, as these can vary.

 What if we cannot reach an agreement through mediation?